9 Reasons for Booking a Repositioning Cruise Updated: 10.04.2017

 Cruise crossings—otherwise known as repositioning cruises—make an excellent adventure for baby boomer travelers.
 Alan and I have cruised on eight crossings, both in the Atlantic and Pacific.
-We especially enjoy a short road trip in Europe followed by riding a ship back to the U.S. However, if you ask Alan, he’ll tell you that crossing the Pacific Ocean is his favorite.
+We especially enjoy a short road trip in Europe followed by riding a ship back to the U.S. on a Transatlantic crossing.
+However, if you ask Alan, he’ll tell you that crossing the Pacific Ocean is his favorite.
 So far, we’ve crossed the ocean with Silversea, Seabourn and Regent cruise lines and we’v never been disappointed with our experience.

 Are you a baby boomer considering a crossing?
 Here are 9 reasons to call your travel agent and say, “Book us on the next ship to cross the Atlantic (or Pacific).”

 1. Only one long plane ride.
-One of the best benefits of a repositioning cruise (if your repositioning back to your home country) is that only one end of the journey requires a long plane ride.
+One of the best benefits of a repositioning cruise (if your repositioning to or from your home country) is that only one end of the journey requires a long plane ride.
 Alan and I prefer to plan a cruise that requires the longest part of the air journey up front, allowing us to sail slowly back to the U.S. The best part?
 Very little jet lag once we return home.

 2. Repositioning cruises offer good value.
 Crossings are usually deeply discounted with many cruise lines offering two for one pricing.
 Boomers have the choice of pocketing the savings, or do like us and add extra value to the trip.
 Spend the money that you’re saving to plan a land adventure that precedes the cruise.
 After all, your flying all that way, why not explore a bit before boarding the ship?
 Another option is to spend your new found savings on the preceding cruise segment, lengthening the cruise and adding ports in the process.
 If rest and relaxation is your goal, stick with the repositioning cruise, pocket the dollars you’ve saved and enjoy the days at sea.

 3. No living out of a suitcase.
-Unpacking once and being done with it is one of my favorite parts of a crossing.
+Unpacking once and being done with it is one of my favorite parts of a repositioning cruise.
 Of course this applies to all cruises.
 And, boomer gals (and guys too) bring those dressy clothes that have been languishing in your closet.
 Here’s your chance to wear them one more time.

 4. Luxury on the ocean.
 The small ship luxury lines that we choose are like a luxury resort at sea.
 And we always book a cabin with a balcony, which are available on most small luxury ships.
 With an all-inclusive policy that includes alcohol and tips, boomers can concentrate on socializing without worrying about the bill because it’s already been paid up front in the cost of the cruise.